+We are now officially past the month of Ramadan, and we hope that during the month, every dua and prayer that we make will be a blessing for us during life and hereafter.
 Fasting during the month of Ramadan is obligatory for all able-bodied Muslims, and it is one of the five pillars of Islam.
-After the month of Ramadan, Muslims have the option of fasting for six days during the month of Shawwal.
+However, there is also a fast after the month of Ramadan that is equally important and rewarding to do.
+Muslims have the option of fasting for six days during the month of Shawwal.
 This practice is known as the "Six Days of Shawwal" fast.

 Shawwal is the tenth month of the Islamic calendar, following Ramadan.
 The Six Days of Shawwal fast refers to fasting for six days during Shawwal after Eid al-Fitr.